paulissoft/Excel2SQL/README.md

 # Algorithm

-There is just one workbook.
+There is just one spreadsheet to process (workbook).
 Previous versions allowed more than one workbook but that got too difficult to maintain.

 ## Per worksheet